taocpp/json/README.md

   * Conversion from and to binary formats, currently [CBOR], [UBJSON], [MsgPack].
   * Conversion from and to *other* JSON libraries (e.g. [`contrib/nlohmann.cpp`](contrib/nlohmann.cpp)).
   * Events comparison, hashing, counting, and schema validation.
-  * Events Filters to manipulate Events in various ways.
+  * Events Transformers to manipulate Events in various ways.

 ## Status